The Anthropocene Reviewed: Reception

 The book received positive reviews and sold well, with more than 57,000 copies purchased during its first week.
 It debuted as a number one New York Times Best Seller in the Combined Print & E-books Nonfiction and Hardcover Nonfiction categories, staying on the latter list for nine weeks.
 It was subsequently listed at number six on the American Booksellers Association's Year-End 2021 Bestseller List in the category of hardcover nonfiction.
 Booklist, Library Journal, Publishers Weekly, and Shelf Awareness all gave starred reviews, with the last stating that "each of the 44 entries [...] is a small gem, polished to near perfection."
-Adam Frank reviewing the book for NPR wrote how each essay, "is a web of salient and unexpected connections."
+For NPR, Adam Frank wrote that each essay "is a web of salient and unexpected connections."
 Elizabeth Greenwood from The San Francisco Chronicle wrote, "The Anthropocene Reviewed is the perfect book to read over lunch or to keep on your nightstand, whenever you need a reminder of what it is to feel small and human, in the best possible way."
-Scott Neumyer of Shondaland wrote that, "Green may have made his name by writing fiction (and for good reason), but this first foray into nonfiction is his most mature, compelling, and beautifully written book yet."
+Scott Neumyer of Shondaland wrote, "Green may have made his name by writing fiction (and for good reason), but this first foray into nonfiction is his most mature, compelling, and beautifully written book yet."

 In November 2021, the book was named to the longlist for the 2022 Andrew Carnegie Medals for Excellence in Fiction and Nonfiction.
 The book also won the 2021 Goodreads Choice Award in the category of Best Nonfiction.